rsaris/recipes/bread/sourdough_bread.md

 1. Make a double batch of the smaller loaves dough (40g starter, 80g flour, 80g water for levian; 480g bread, 240g AP, 16g salt, and 480g water for dough) and add 30g olive oil.
 1. Instead of shaping the dough, leave the dough in the bowl over night.
-1. The morning of the bake, cut the dough into 10 equally sized pieces and make balls (like you would with the normal dough, just smaller).
+1. The morning of the bake, cut the dough into 12 equally sized pieces and make balls (like you would with the normal dough, just smaller).
-1. Oil and flour the bottom of a pyrex dish and place the balls in (I had success with two x patterns in a 9x13)
+1. Oil and flour the bottom of a 9x13 pyrex dish and place the balls in (I did 3 rows of 4)
 1. Place a baking sheet in the oven on the bottom rack of the oven and pour in a cup of water in it.
 Bake the rolls at 475 for 30 minutes.
 1. Let the rolls cool on a cooling rack.